Approved by Graduate Council: February 22, 2024

 Nominating Committee

-This special committee is appointed by the Executive Committee of Graduate Council and is responsible for identifying and soliciting candidates for Graduate Council Vice Chair, who is Chair-Elect of Council.
-The committee reports to Graduate Council at the next to the last meeting of the spring semester.
+This special committee is chaired by the current Graduate Council Chair-Elect who, in collaboration with the Graduate Council Chair and the Graduate Council Past Chair is responsible for identifying and soliciting candidates for the next Graduate Council Chair-Elect of Council.
+The committee reports to the Graduate Council at the next to the last meeting of the spring semester.

 Additional Standing/Special Committees

-These committees may be established by the Chair of Graduate Council, in cooperation with the Executive Committee.
-The Chair of Graduate Council will serve as ex-officio nonvoting member of all additional standing/special committees.
+These committees may be established by the Chair of Graduate Council.
+Depending on specific charge of such standing/special committees, this may be done in cooperation with the Executive Committee.
+The Chair of Graduate Council or a designee from the Executive Committee will serve as ex-officio nonvoting member of all additional standing/special committees..

 Standing Committee Bylaws